 Refugee Roots welcomes all, helping those in need find friendship and a place to call home

-Refugee Roots is a Christian charity that helps asylum seekers and refugees build relationships and navigate the complexities of building a new life in the UK.
+Refugee Roots helps asylum seekers and refugees build relationships and navigate the complexities of building a new life in the UK.

 Volunteer with us